-Field tests of installed systems are conducted to verify the system design and construction.
+Field tests of installed pipelines are conducted to verify the pipeline design and construction.
 These tests are generally carried out at a pressure of 1.25 times the maximum system operating pressure.
-Since the test pressure is generally the highest pressure a system will experience, the field test serves to demonstrate that all system components, including items such as anchor blocks which are formed insitu, will be satisfactory for the operating conditions.
+Since the test pressure is generally the highest pressure a pipeline will experience, the field test serves to demonstrate that all system components, including items such as anchor blocks which are formed insitu, will be satisfactory for the operating conditions.

-The demonstrated ability of polyethylene systems to accommodate short-term surge pressures can be utilised to advantage by allowing some over-pressurisation.
-However, it is recommended that the peak design pressure is limited to the field test pressure of the system.
-Thus, for example, a system operating normally at 1.2 MPa, with occasional surging to 1.5 MPa, will require PN12.5 fittings, and system testing should be conducted at 1.6 MPa.
+The demonstrated ability of polyethylene pipes to accommodate short-term surge pressures can be utilised to advantage by allowing some over-pressurisation.
+However, it is recommended that the peak design pressure is limited to the field test pressure of that pipeline in order to ensure that the pipeline as a whole is capable of performing under these conditions.